 Owners Steve and Sue Blindheim patiently worked with preservationists over many years and eventually made an agreement with AHC board member Rick Michaelson and Portland development consultant Karen Karlsson to sell the home to them for $1 if they could come up with a plan, and the funds, to move it.

-Several longtime AHC Board and Board of Advisors members—architect William J. Hawkins, FAIA, historian Tracy Prince, Ph.D. and longtime civic activist Bill Failing—supported the process and planning throughout.
+Several longtime AHC Board and Board of Advisors members—architect William J. Hawkins, FAIA, historian Tracy Prince, Ph.D. and longtime civic activist Bill Failing—led the Save the Morris Marks House Committee.
 City officials and Portland State University worked with Karlsson and Michaelson through the necessary permitting related to moving and relocation.
 “Everyone was supportive of preserving this house,” says Michaelson.
 Portland Water Bureau property was secured as the landing spot for the home, the city waived development fees for the land, and access for the move across the Portland State University campus was granted.
 A move date was set for September 30, 2017.